10fu3/bom/README.md

 ## Safety and performance
 - All user inputs are converted into argument placeholders (`?`, `$1`, etc.) via `argState`, so SQL strings never contain interpolated values.
 - Identifier names (columns, tables, aliases) are generated enums and always quoted, removing injection vectors in ORDER BY/DISTINCT clauses.
+- Mutation statements (INSERT/UPDATE/DELETE) are rendered via a shared planner that quotes identifiers and only appends `RETURNING` when the dialect supports it.
 - JSON shape building uses dialect-specific functions and escapes JSON keys up front.
 - Queries can run as raw SELECTs or can wrap results into a top-level JSON array (for `FindMany` pagination helpers) without reflection.